-Dorothy van Soest, DSW, Catholic University, Professor and Dean Emeritus.
+Dorothy van Soest, DSW, Catholic University, Professor Emeritus.
 Violence prevention, the global crisis of violence, cultural diversity and social justice issues.

 Richard A. Weatherley, PhD, Massachusetts Institute of Technology, Professor Emeritus.
 Political economy, and social welfare policy development, analysis and implementation.